evkx/evkx.github.io/content/models/porsche/taycan/Taycan_Sport_Turismo/_index.md

 You can choose between three sound systems on the Porsche Taycan Sport Turismo.

-- With the Porsche Sound system, you get ten speakers with a max system output of 150 watts.
+- **Porsche Sound system**: This system features ten speakers and delivers a maximum output of 150 watts.
-- With the  BOSE® Surround Sound System, you get 14 speakers with a max system output of 710 watts.
+- ** BOSE® Surround Sound System**: This system features 14 speakers and delivers a maximum output of 710 watts.
-- With the  Burmester® 3D High-End Surround Sound System, you get 21 speakers with a max system output of 1455 watts.
+- ** Burmester® 3D High-End Surround Sound System**: This system features 21 speakers and delivers a maximum output of 1455 watts.

 ## Lights